Skip to Content

 The Bottom Line

-Children cannot use their Veteran parent’s VA loan benefits, but it’s not impossible for a Veteran or their surviving spouse to help their child with a VA loan of their own.
+Children cannot use their Veteran parent’s VA loan benefits, but it’s not impossible for a Veteran or their surviving spouse to assist their child through a joint VA loan.
 Doing so can be challenging, so it’s best to contact a Veterans United VA loan expert at 573-876-2600 to discuss your options.

 About Our Editorial Process